semente-de/hugo-site-backend/content/about.md

 ## Partners

-semente was initially developed in collaboration with [Instituto Neos](https://coletivoneos.org/instituto-neos/) in Brazil and funded with grants in partnership with the University of Bristol (Newton Fund, BDFI, and ISPF).
+semente was initially developed in a partnership with [Instituto Neos](https://coletivoneos.org/instituto-neos/) in Brazil and funded with grants in partnership with the University of Bristol (Newton Fund, BDFI, and ISPF).

 {{< endcolumns >}}